 Nipton from Fallout: New Vegas was populated by gamblers, thieves and prostitutes, until the Legion laid waste to the town and executed or enslaved the residents.

 Ba Sing Se, capital of the Earth Kingdom, was once the greatest city in the Avatar: The Last Airbender world.
 But over time, thanks to Evil Chancellor Long Feng and his Secret Police, it has degenerated into an Orwellian dystopia where brainwashing abounds, poor people are kept in segregated neighborhoods, and people are forbidden to even mention the war that's been raging outside the city for a hundred years.
 And just when Long Feng was arrested and things were starting to look up, Princess Azula of the Fire Nation infiltrated Ba Sing Se, got the Secret Police on her side, and finally captured the city and the entire Earth Kingdom.
 Unusually for this trope, though, Ba Sing Se was never actually destroyed.
-At the end of the series, it was retaken by the Earth Kingdom, and the Secret Police were presumably disbanded or reformed.
-The final scene in the series has the heroes relaxing in Iroh's tea shop in the city, while Aang and Katara kiss outside.
+At the end of the series, it was retaken by the Earth Kingdom, and the Secret Police was brought under heel.
+The final scene in the series has the heroes relaxing in Iroh's tea shop in the city, while Aang and Katara kiss outside.]]

 On the Arabian Peninsula, there was Iram of the Pillars—the "Atlantis of the Sands".
 In Islamic legend, Iram of the Pillars (also known as Ubar) was a city of untold riches that was buried under the desert sands as punishment for defying God.
 Long thought to be a myth, satellite photos and recent archeological excavations have indicated such a city probably existed until around 300 AD—about 300 years before the birth of The Prophet Muhammad, i.e. long enough for it to become the stuff of legend.